 Description

-Vines 20 to 55 years old.
+Vines planted from 1965 to 1982.
 Low yields.
 Lute raisonnée farming.
 One racking by hand.
 Not fined or filtered.

 Clos de la Roche and it’s terroir